list

 retain

-|List, Value| -> List
+|List, test: Any| -> List

 Retains matching values in the list (discarding values that don't match), and returns the list.

-If the test value is a function, then the function will be called with each of the list's values, and if the function returns true then the value will be retained, otherwise if the function returns false then the value will be discarded.
+If test is a function, then the function will be called with each of the list's values, and if the function returns true then the value will be retained, otherwise if the function returns false then the value will be discarded.

 If the test value is not a function, then the list's values will be compared using the == equality operator, and then retained if they match.